-Stop me if you’ve heard this before: “Practice doesn’t make perfect.
+Stop me if you’ve heard this before about your swim strokes: “Practice doesn’t make perfect.
 Perfect practice makes perfect.”

 That’s what makes SwimMirror such a helpful tool for competitive swimmers.
-It reflects your technique back at you in real-time, helping you assess your own swim stroke in the water.
+An underwater pool mirror reflects your technique back at you in real-time, helping you assess your own swim stroke in the water.
 With consistent practice, you can banish those pesky mistakes once and for all.

 Here’s a list of 8 common mistakes in your swim strokes that SwimMirror can help you catch.

 1) Your Breaststroke Has Too Much Elbow Room